Will Malthus's Predicted Food Shortages Come True?

 Population, Sustainability, and Malthus: Crash Course World History 215

 Reducing Population Size

 While there is good news that urbanization can decrease birth rates, the bad news is that higher living standards lead to increased meat consumption.
-Higher meat consumption will put pressure on food production because farm animals consume huge amounts of grain and water.
-A cow requires 16 pounds of feed to produce 1 pound of meat.
-Farmers will have to grow far more grain on the same amount of land to be able to feed ever larger numbers of livestock.
-They will have to share water with larger urban populations.
+Higher meat consumption puts pressure on food production because farm animals consume huge amounts of grain and water.
+A cow requires sixteen pounds of feed to produce one pound of meat.
+Farmers have to grow far more grain on the same amount of land to feed ever-larger numbers of livestock.
+They have to share water with larger urban populations.
 An increased demand for meat represents a major threat to future food supplies.

-According to a recent article in The Economist, food production will have to increase by 70% to meet projected population increases.
+According to an article in The Economist, food production will have to increase by 70% to meet projected population increases.
 Production increases in staples like wheat and rice are already growing more slowly than increases in population.

 “we have just about reached our limit...we have run out of arable land...Livestock already consume 80 percent of the world’s soybeans and more than half the corn…It takes thirteen hundred gallons of water to produce one hamburger; a steak requires double that amount.”

 Do you believe that the dire predictions of Malthus and Ehrlich will come to pass within the next 100 years?